 For pre-medical and medical students and residents looking to celebrate International Day of Charity, volunteering can provide a sense of purpose with the bonus of enhancing their CV or resume.

 Reasons to Volunteer

-If you decide to volunteer at a free clinic or hospice center, you’ll be exposed to the healthcare system and gain real-world medical experience.
+If you pursue medical volunteer opportunities at a free clinic or hospice center, you’ll be exposed to the healthcare system and gain real-world medical experience.
 Such an experience can provide a talking point during medical school and residency interviews.
 It can also provide you with the opportunity to practice medical terminology.

 Enhance Your CV/Resume

 While medical schools and residency programs value high GPAs and strong test scores, they also want members of their student body to have good character.
 Showing activism within the community through charity can displaying this.

 Boost Your Mood

 Selfless actions, like volunteer work, can positively impact your own life.
 94% of individuals who volunteer say they feel happier after doing so.
 Continue reading below for some ideas on how to get this feeling while giving back to others remotely or within your own community!

 If in medical school or a medical residency, you may consider lending your expertise to those in earlier stages of their medical education journey.
 As a mentor, you can help individuals prepare for the MCAT or USMLE, refresh their CV or resumes, and create personal statements.

 While being a mentor lets you give back to the next wave of healthcare providers, it can benefit you as well.
 As a mentor, you can build your communication skills which may help you down the road as a healthcare professional.